This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 4. Booking Accommodation in the USA

-From hotels to motels, resorts and apartments, vacation homes, lodges, campgrounds, Airbnb and more!
+From hotels to motels, resorts and apartments, vacation homes, lodges, campgrounds, vacation rentals and more!

-But mostly, the US is a corporate chain experience.
+But mostly, the US is a corporate hotel chain experience.

 If it’s just one or two nights, hotels are fine.

-You will often find low-cost hotels and motels; chains like Days Inn and Super 8 on the outskirts of cities and near the interstates.
+Low-cost hotels and motel chains are Days Inn and Super 8, which are usually located on the outskirts of cities and near the interstates.

 They aren’t glamorous and will have basic amenities, but they usually come with free parking, free Wi-Fi and breakfast, mostly consisting of bagels, toast, and sugary cereals.